The 2025 New Horizons in Conservation Convening

 4. Media and the Environment

 Dr. Rae Wynn-Grant.
 Fellow, National Geographic Society.
-Research Faculty, The Bren School of Environmental Science and Management, University of California at Santa Barbara.
+Research Faculty at University of California, Santa Barbara.

 Samata Pattinson.
 Chief Executive Officer.
 Black Pearl.